deavid/lprfl/src/005B_saving_progress.md

 `bin/` folder, add it to `Cargo.toml` as we just did, and voilà!
 We can have as many programs as we want.

+> You can name your program as you want, but needs to be all letters, lowercase
+> and must end with `.rs`.
+It may contain numbers, but it must not begin with a
+> number.
+For example `example1.rs` is fine, but `1example.rs` is not.
+You can
+> use underscores to separate words as well: `my_program.rs`.
+Don't put spaces.

 ## Executing the old program

 Now, as you noticed, the old program in `main.rs` can no longer be executed by